 The idea of revamping policies and agreements to reflect a more current need – even a self-serving one – doesn’t have to ruffle feathers or be a dramatic surprise.
 If agreeing to disagree is the worst that comes out of it, you still have your allies and your credibility.

-Going in and blind-siding your allies is a good way disrespect your allies, have zero chance of buy-in, and potentially push those on your side already away.
+Going in and blind-siding the people with whom you are meeting is an excellent way disrespect your allies.
+You run the risk of having zero chance of buy-in.
+And, you may potentially push anyone who is already on your side away.

 To read the other two ways to improve global meetings, click here.